Tag Archives: Freedom

 A contrarian is one who has established a fixed script to argue against practically everything said in earshot.
 This is the robot with its oversimplified and fixated habit patterns.

-Being yourself and not glossing over inner secret disagreements you may have while appearing to go along with the crowd, is an act of courage.
-But it need not be risky if carried off with savoir faire, kindness and respect.
-Open mindedness is an attractive quality and encourages people to be themselves too.
+Open-mindedness is an attractive quality and encourages people to be themselves too.
 Locked-in ideological dogmas are among the more dangerous side effects of allowing enslavement to one’s robot.
 Enslavement creeps.
 You start by enslaving yourself to robot reactions in order to avoid the psychic dissonance and feeling of helplessness at the complexity of life.
 That then becomes enslavement to other people because you are trying simplistically and superficially to become accepted by them.

-The trick with being real is that it is not a stand-alone principle, it must be executed simultaneously with a complementary principle, screening out negativity.
+The trick with being real is that it is not a stand-alone principle; it must be executed simultaneously with a complementary principle, screening out negativity.
 If you open up yourself without screening out negativity, the results will be undesirable.
 You will be expressing not only the real you, you will also be letting out the ventings of your robot.
 The real you does not want negativity, does not want to add more negativity to the world, would far prefer to never experience negativity, ever.
 So why do we so often express negativity, sometimes without realizing what a negative expression sits there on our face?
 It is a robotical phenomenon, not coming from our True Will.
 Call it a chemical reaction or Pavlovian conditioning or anything else you want; it is part of the problem not part of any solution.

-When called upon to comment on a subject you know to be important to the people you are with, and you know going in that you differ from them on certain aspects of this subject, reveal your open mindedness up front, and mention some of the things that have occurred to you about the subject about which you are still sorting things out.
-Handled this way you are inviting your friends to discuss the subject open mindedly, which is more fun for everybody.
+When called upon to comment on a subject you know to be important to the people you are with, and you know going in that you differ from them on certain aspects of this subject, reveal your open-mindedness up front, and mention some of the things that have occurred to you about the subject about which you are still sorting things out.
+Handled this way, you are inviting your friends to discuss the subject open-mindedly, which is more fun for everybody.
 Everyone might learn something.
 This method of respectful discourse is the foundation on which great civilizations have been built.
-When this format of openhearted discussion is lost these civilizations have crumbled.
-That’s how important it is to be real, and yet positive at the same time.
-When you disagree you can still express positivity by the way you do it, with respect and open mindedness.
+When this format of openhearted discussion is lost, these civilizations have crumbled.
+That’s how important it is to be real and yet positive at the same time.
+When you disagree, you can still express positivity by the way you do it, with respect and open-mindedness.

 One of the best ways to move toward resolution of ideas which are being debated is by setting up experiments and objectively recording and interpreting the outcomes.
 This is the method of science and deserves to be applied to daily life, including politics and governance.
 Fact-based decision-making based on empirical observation of test results, safely testing concepts in action.
 This can be done at the level of small local organizations or on a global scale.